8 Things A First-Time Parent Should Know About Childproofing Their Home

 Here are 8 things to get you started on your childproofing journey:

 1. Start with the baby’s bed

 The safest thing you can do for your baby is to let them sleep in a comfortable, bare crib by themselves.
 Position the crib away from windows or any ropes or cords, all of which the baby can use to pull himself up with.
 Finally, pillows, crib bumpers, blankets and soft toys are all potential hazards in the first few months of a baby’s life, but are okay when your baby can roll over and sit up.

 2. Keep bathroom doors locked at all times

-Bathrooms are full of potential hazard traps, as small children can drown in even a very small amount of water.
+Bathrooms are full of potential traps, as small children can drown in even a very small amount of water.
 Babies and toddlers are also drawn to playing in the toilet so it is quite important to secure the toilet seat with a child-proof safety latch to deter them from playing in the small ‘pool’.
 Likewise, bathroom cabinets are often filled with medicines (which can often look like candy to little ones) and harmful chemicals in the form of toiletries and cleaners, as well as housing hair dryers and curling irons sometimes, so be sure to keep the cabinet locked so that little fingers can’t pry it open.

 3. Use safety gates once baby starts crawling

 Safety gates are a lifesaver at the tops and bottoms of staircases, but they are also handy to deter baby from getting into rooms that should be out of bounds e.g. the laundry area or kitchen.
 Safety gates are easy to install by yourself (and remove at a later date) and aren’t expensive, so it’s well worth the peace of mind to put them up.

 4. Keep cleaning and laundry products out of reach